ltw-webdev-5/curriculum/video-background.md

           - `loop` — restart the video when it gets to the end
           - `autoplay` — start playing as soon as its ready—doesn’t work on all devices, especially mobiles
           - `poster=""` — a path to an image that will display while the video is buffering

+          **Many modern browsers will not auto-play videos unless they’re set to muted—because auto-playing videos with sound are the absolute worst.**
     after: |
       We should see this in the browser: